MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/gdpr/gdpr-guide.md

 + Anonymize the personal data where Finance and Operations enables that action directly.
 + Author a customization to erase/modify the personal data.

 \* GDPR is not a law exclusive of all other laws.
-As an enterprise resource planning system, D365F&O does not allow for deletion of certain business or transactional data, and will not endorse nor provide functionality for the deletion of business data that is necessary for compliance with other laws or certifications.
-D365F&O will not provide support for modifications/customizations or other actions that result in the corruption of referential or business data integrity.
+As an enterprise resource planning system, Finance and Operations does not allow for deletion of certain business or transactional data, and will not endorse nor provide functionality for the deletion of business data that is necessary for compliance with other laws or certifications.
+Finance and Operations will not provide support for modifications/customizations or other actions that result in the corruption of referential or business data integrity.

 ### Right to port